INFO490/assignments/hw8/hw8.markdown

 </tbody>
 </table>

 We need to find which variables are most strongly correlated with each component.
-The larger the magnitude, the stronger the correlation.
+The larger the magnitude (i.e. the absolute value), the stronger the correlation.
 How large is large?
-That is a subject decision, and you need to determine at what number the correlation is strong enough.
-Here I chose 0.3 and bolded numbers greater than 0.3.
+That is a subject decision, and you need to determine at what number the correlation is considered strong enough.
+Here I chose 0.3 and bolded the numbers greater than 0.3.

 We see that the first component is strongly correlated with WAGP and PINCP.
 It looks like the first component represents income.
 Both are negative, so the annual income tends to decrease with decreasing wage/salary income.

 The second component is strongly correlated with AGEP and MARHYP.
 It looks like this component represents age.
 AGEP is positive, while MARHYP is negative.
-Youger people were married in more recent years (higher MARHYP), while older people were married more distant in the past (lower MARHYP).
+Younger people were married in more recent years (higher MARHYP), while older people were married more distant in the past (lower MARHYP).

-The third component increases with only of the values, JWMNP, and represents transportation to work.
+The third component increases with only one of the values, JWMNP, and represents transportation to work.

 The first, second, and third components explain 41%, 27%, and 16% of the total variance, respectively: